Shannyn Sossamon: 1995–2002: Early work and breakthrough

 After moving to Los Angeles in 1995, she began to work as a DJ, booking gigs in local clubs and performance venues.
 While Sossamon was pursuing a career in dance, she actually never planned to become a professional dancer, recalling: "It was more like I just love to do this.
 It wasn't clear what I wanted, but I was fine with that.
 I had never needed a plan.
 I'm really good at feeling safe in the unknown aspects of planning your life".
 Around that time, Sossamon established her early career by modeling for various companies including Sassy Magazine, Unionbay Clothing, American Eagle Outfitters, and Planned Parenthood.
 She appeared in two television commercials for Gap and in music videos for artists such as Daft Punk, The Goo Goo Dolls, Cher, DJ Quik, and the rock group 9xdead.
 In 1997, Sossamon guest-starred as several characters in three episodes of Mr. Show with Bob and David, and two years later, she was discovered by casting director Francine Maisler, while assisting a fellow DJ at Gwyneth Paltrow's brother's birthday party.

-Sossamon beat Kate Hudson for the lead female role in Brian Helgeland's medieval adventure dramedy A Knight's Tale, opposite Heath Ledger.
+Sossamon beat Kate Hudson for the lead female role in Brian Helgeland's adventure dramedy A Knight's Tale, opposite Heath Ledger.
 She was cast as Lady Jocelyn, the love interest of a peasant (Ledger) pretending to be a knight.
 The film premiered on May 11, 2001, and received average reviews, with her part getting an equally mixed response; Robin Clifford for Reeling Reviews concluded that Sossamon was "pretty but little more than an object of affection" and Rob Blackwelder of SPLICEDwire called her role "the movie's weakest link", noting that although Sossamon was a "wonderfully wicked flirt", her character "isn't terribly well established and she's the most jarringly modern sight in this ancient tale".
-A Knight's Tale garnered US$117,487,473 worldwide, bringing Sossamon into mainstream audiences.
+A Knight's Tale grossed US$117 million worldwide, bringing Sossamon into mainstream audiences.
 It earned her two Teen Choice Awards nominations as well as three MTV Movie Awards nominations, including one for "Best Breakthrough Performance".

+Sossamon appeared in the music video for "God Gave Me Everything" by Mick Jagger in 2001.
+The video was directed by Mark Romanek and features Jagger, Lenny Kravitz, and Sossamon.